ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

     > Wiping zfs_member signature on /dev/sdc1.
     > ~~~

-    See that, in the commands above, and following the rule of thumb of 1 MiB per 1 GiB, I've assigned 1 GiB on the `sdb1` PV and 2 GiB on the `sdc1` PV as the size for their LVM metadata space.
+    See that, in the commands above, and following the rule of thumb of 1 MiB per 1 GiB, it has been assigned 1 GiB on the `sdb1` PV and 2 GiB on the `sdc1` PV as the size for their LVM metadata space.
 If more is required in the future, this can be reconfigured later.

 4. Check your new physical volumes executing `pvs`: